overcoil/prestoX-cluster/k8s/README.md

 2. [k8s/coordinator.yaml](https://github.com/overcoil/prestoX-cluster/blob/master/k8s/coordinator.yaml)
     Look for StatefulSet's `spec.templates.spec.containers.resources.requests` (the starting point for the container) and `.limits` (the ceiling for the container).
 The default is 2GB and 3GB.

+## Resources

+[k9s](https://k9scli.io/) is more convenient than `kubectl` especially for watching the logs and dropping into your nodes.